Parents, are you looking for something interesting and educational to do with your children this March holidays?

 Instead of jetting overseas for her annual vacation with her husband, Mdm Chua will be cooking up a storm this Chinese New Year.

-Previously, she would usually have reunion dinner with her children in advance so that her husband and her can take advantage of the extended CNY public holidays to go overseas.
+Previously, she would usually have reunion dinner with her children in advance so that her husband and she can take advantage of the extended CNY public holidays to go overseas.

 Since she is not travelling, she has invited her family for the usual steamboat reunion on CNY Eve.